Efficient method for calculating the eigenvalue of the Zakharov-Shabat system: Introduction

-where the subscripts $x$ and $t$ represent partial derivative with respect to space and time respectively.
-When $\lambda=1$, equation (\ref{nls}) is called as the focusing NLS equation, and when $\lambda=-1$, equation (\ref{nls}) is the defocusing NLS equation.

 The NLS equation is an important integrable equation derived from hydrodynamics, it has been used to describe the propagation of optical solitons, langmuir waves in plasma physics, Bose-Einstein condensation and other physical phenomena\cite{JZ-Manakov,JZ-Gross,JZ-Zakharov,JZ-Agrawal}.
-Inverse scattering transformation is an important method for solving integrable equations.
-Inverse scattering transformation of the NLS equation was proposed by Zakharov and Shabat\cite{Zakharov1}.
-In inverse scattering transformation method, solving the direct problem of the Zakharov-Shabat system is the first step, which is called direct scattering process.
+The inverse scattering transformation is an important method for solving integrable equations.
+The inverse scattering transformation of the NLS equation was proposed by Zakharov and Shabat\cite{Zakharov1}.
+The Zakharov-Shabat system is the spatial Lax pair of the nonlinear $\rm Schr\ddot{o}dinger$(NLS) equation

+where the subscripts $x$ and $t$ represent the partial derivative with respect to space and time respectively.
+When $\lambda=1$, equation (\ref{nls}) is called as the focusing NLS equation, and when $\lambda=-1$, equation (\ref{nls}) is the defocusing NLS equationThe Zakharov-Shabat system has the following form

+where $\psi$ is a column vector, $q$ is the potential function defined in Schwartz space, $" \bar{q} "$ represents the complex conjugation of $q$, $\lambda=\pm1$.

-Calculating the eigenvalue of the Zakharov-Shabat system is an important part in direct scattering process, and the number of solitons emerged in initial profile for the NLS equation is determined by the discrete eigenvalue of the Zakharov-Shabat system.
-Once the discrete eigenvalue of the Zakharov-Shabat system is known, the number of solitons emerged in initial profile can be given.
-In most cases, the eigenvalue of the Zakharov-Shabat system (\ref{zs_equation}) cannot be obtained analytically.
-It is necessary to develop simple and effective methods for calculating eigenvalues of the Zakharov-Shabat system.
+The numerical implementation of the inverse scattering transform attracted special attention when the NLS equation soliton solutions were proposed as potential candidates for fiber optical transmission.
+At present, increasing the accuracy and efficiency of computational methods for solving the direct Zakharov-Shabat system remains an urgent problem in nonlinear optics.
+Calculating the eigenvalues of the Zakharov-Shabat system is an important part in the inverse scattering transform.
+The number of solitons emerged in the initial profile for the NLS equation is determined by the discrete eigenvalues of the Zakharov-Shabat system.
+In most cases, the eigenvalues of the Zakharov-Shabat system (\ref{zs_equation}) cannot be obtained analytically.
+It is necessary to develop simple and effective methods for calculating the eigenvalues of the Zakharov-Shabat system.